-Auranofin lightgray 300x3003-D structure of the Auranofin molecule with gold atom in dark-yellow bound between the light-yellow sulfur and orange posphorus.
+Auranofin lightgray 300x3003-D structure of the Auranofin molecule with a gold atom in dark-yellow bound between the light-yellow sulfur and orange phosphorus.

 pipeline 720x38